Winter season treks in Nepal

 Everest Base Camp Trek

-This is one of the most popular treks in Nepal and takes you to the base of the world’s highest mountain, Mount Everest8848.86m.
+This is one of the most popular treks in Nepal and takes you to the base of the world’s highest mountain, Mount Everest, 8848.86m.
 The trek offers stunning views of the Himalayan peaks, landscape, and surrounding areas.
-Complete this trek need around 12 to 14 days depending on the walking ability of a trekker.
-To do Everest Base Camp Trek during the winter season is worth challenging yourself.
+Complete this trek needs around 12 to 14 days, depending on the walking ability of the trekker.
+Doing the Everest Base Camp Trek during the winter season is worth challenging yourself.

-During the winter months, December to February the trails are less crowded, and the views are often clearer.
-The only problem will be cold and frozen everything, basically the water in the high elevation.
-Therefore if you don’t like the crowd and want to enjoy the mighty view of Everest in a peaceful way then it’s time.
+During the winter months, December to February, the trails are less crowded, and the views are often clearer.
+The only problem will be cold and frozen everything, basically, the water at high elevation.
+Therefore, if you don’t like the crowd and want to enjoy the mighty view of Everest in a peaceful way, then it’s time.
 So it’s one of the high-altitude winter season treks in Nepal.

 Everest Base Camp Trek Itinerary